 Nutritious food helps kids learn.
 Ontario’s Student Nutrition Program helps fund nutritious breakfasts, snacks, and lunches at many schools and community locations across Ontario.
 Proper nutrition helps kids get the most out of their school day.
 The program is made possible through volunteers and community partnerships.

-The programs are developed by schools and community agencies.
+The programs are delivered locally in and supported by 14 Lead Agencies.
 They are run by volunteers such as parents, teachers and other community members.
 Programs are encouraged to follow the Student Nutrition Program Nutrition Guidelines (2008).
 These guidelines help providers choose nutritious foods for breakfast, lunch and snacks.